mapcrafter/mapcrafter/README.md

 `output_dir = <directory>`

 This is the directory, where mapcrafter saves the rendered map.
-Every time you render your map, the renderer copies the template files into this directory and overwrites them, if they already exist.
+Every time you render your map the renderer copies the template files into this directory and overwrites them, if they already exist.
 The renderer creates an index.html file you can open with your webbrowser.
 If you want to customize this HTML-File, you should do this directly in the template (see `template_dir`).

 `template_dir = <directory>`

 This is the directory with the web template files.
 The renderer copies all files, which are in this directory, to the output directory and replaces the variables in the index.html file.
 The index.html file is also the file in the output directory you can open with your webbrowser after the rendering.

 **These options are for the maps.
-You specify them in the sections or you can specify them in the header.
-If you specify them in the header, these options are inherited in the sections if you do not overwrite them:**
+You can specify them in the sections or you can specify them in the header.
+If you specify them in the header, these options are default values and inherited in the sections if you do not overwrite them:**

 `name = <name>`

-This is a name for the rendered map.
-You will see this name in the interface of the output file, so you can use here an human-readable name.
-Since the name of the section is used for internal representation, the name of section should be unique and you should only use alphanumeric chars.
+This is the name for the rendered map.
+You will see this name in the output file, so you should use here an human-readable name.
+The belonging configuration section to this map has also a name (in square brackets).
+Since the name of the section is used for internal representation, the name of the section should be unique and you should only use alphanumeric chars.

 `world = <directory>`